cloudant-labs/hastings/README.md

 2. hastings_httpd:
-passes and validates the request in functions: check_enabled & parse_search_req. depending on the type of the request, invokes one of the fabric_functions or hastings_vacuum: handle_search_req -> hastings_fabric_search handle_info_req -> hastings_fabric_info
+passes and validates the request in functions: check_enabled & parse_search_req.
+Depending on the type of the request, invokes one of the fabric_functions or hastings_vacuum: handle_search_req -> hastings_fabric_search handle_info_req -> hastings_fabric_info
 cleanup_req -> hastings_vacuum.